jpoberhauser/pybaseball/README.md

 This repo builds on top of pybaseball scrapers to store and query baseball statistics with natural language powered by LLMs.

-For example in the sandbox.ipynb you can find a sample question : `input_q = 'Who was the best overall batter with more than 5 games played in the month'`
+For example in the sandbox.ipynb you can find a sample question :

+`input_q = input_q = 'Who was the best overall batter with more than 5 games played in the 2024 season'`

 and the response: